 Prognostic indicators from randomized control trials lack cases of PACNS.
 However, data obtained from retrospective observational studies show favorable outcomes when patients are treated with either glucocorticoids or a combination of glucocorticoids and cyclophosphamide.
 Some degree of reduction in life expectancy is observed in PACNS cases when compared to general population.
 Poor outcomes are found to be associated with larger vessel involvement.

 The diagnosis and management of PACNS is complex and best done with an interprofessional team that includes a rheumatologist, internist, endocrinologist, neurologist, radiologist, and pathologist.
 The cause in many cases is not known and empirical treatment with corticosteroids is the norm.
 When patients fail to respond, other potent immunosuppressive agents are added.
 The pharmacist and nurse should educate the patient on the potential adverse effects of drugs used to treat PACNS.
+Pharmacists should consult with the prescriber regarding any potential interactions, and verify dosing.
+Nursing can monitor treatment progress, and inform the team/chart any concerns.
 Even when patients respond, recovery is prolonged and may take months or a few years.
 These patients need continuous monitoring for several years until symptoms subside.
 Without long term studies, little is known about the long term outcome of these patients but relapses are common. (level V)

 |||Younger DS,Coyle PK, Central Nervous System Vasculitis due to Infection.
 Neurologic clinics.
 2019 May; [PubMed PMID: 30952418]|